springfall2008/batpred/README.md

 Each config item has an input_number or switch associated with it, see the example dashboard for their exact names (https://github.com/springfall2008/batpred/blob/main/example_dashboard.yml)

 You can also create a card using 'dynamic-entities-card.yaml' for a dynamically created list of entities for predbat which groups the entities by type and is collapsed by default to prevent screen clutter.
 Requires lovelace-collapsable-cards (https://github.com/RossMcMillan92/lovelace-collapsable-cards) and lovelace-auto-entities (https://github.com/thomasloven/lovelace-auto-entities) to be installed via HACS as well as the stock vertical stack card.
 Credit @DJBenson for the code.

+### Performance related

+By default Predbat controls the inverter and updates the plan every 5 minutes, this can however use a lot of CPU power especially on more complex tariffs like Agile when run on lower power machines such as Rasperry PIs and some thin clients.

+You can tweak **input_number.predbat_calculate_plan_every** to reduce the frequency of replanning while keeping the inverter control in the 5 minute slots.
+E.g. a value of 10 or 15 minutes should also give good results.

+You can tune the number of windows that are optimised for using **'input_number.predbat_calculate_max_windows** however a minimum of 32 is recommended, and values of between 40 and 64 will give best results for Agile tariffs.

+If you have performance problems leave **switch.predbat_calculate_second_pass** turned off as it's quite CPU intensive and provides very little improvement for most systems.

 ### Battery loss options